 It was at this time that Harry read the autobiography of a famous French magician, The Memoirs of Robert Houdin, and became fascinated with magic.
 Adding an "i" to the name Houdin, he adopted the stage name Harry Houdini and formed an act with his friend and fellow tie-cutter Jacob Hyman called "The Brothers Houdini."
 The high point of their act was a substitution trunk trick called Metamorphosis, which Houdini is said to have purchased for $25, and which he would perform throughout his entire career.

 Houdini's real brother, Theo, aka Dash, soon replaced Hyman in the act.
 (Hyman continued to perform as "Houdini" well into the 1900s.)
 The brothers performed on the midway at the Columbia Exposition of 1893 alongside another future great, Howard Thurston.
 The following year they were performing in Coney Island when Harry met Wilhelmina Beatrice Rahner, aka Bess, a showgirl in an act called The Floral Sisters.
-After only three weeks’ courtship, Harry and Bess were married -- much to the horror of Bess's strict German Catholic mother, who refused to speak with her daughter or Jewish son-in-law (whom she thought was demonic) for many years.
+After only three weeks’ courtship, Harry and Bess were married -- much to the horror of Bess's strict German Catholic mother, who refused to speak to her daughter or new son-in-law (whom she thought was the devil) for many years.